prestonharberts/bib/Bible/song3.md

 ###### ¶ 5
 > I admonish you, O maidens of Jerusalem,
 > By the gazelles and by the young does of the open fields:
->  “ Do not awaken or arouse love until it pleases!”
+> “Do not awaken or arouse love until it pleases!”
 ## The Royal Wedding Procession
 ###### ¶ 6
 > Who is this coming up from the wilderness